rcmdnk/MenuBarGmail/README.md

 Message details (Date, From, Subject, Short summary of message) can be seen as a submenu of **Unread message**.

+If more than one mails are unread in a same thread, only the last is shown.

 If two different labels are set, each label is shown as a submenu then details are shown as a submenu of it.